CTR-tools/CTR-ModSDK/psx-modding-toolchain/games/CrashTeamRacing/mods/Modules/EngineSelect_OnlyUSA/readme.txt

 A Nitro-Fueled style engine class select!
 Press L2 and R2 on the character select screen (in Arcade or Adventure) to change classes.
+This also incorporates the USAMaxStatsPenta mod so you can select Penta's stats from the European and Japanese releases of CTR.
 Made by Faradise.